Harel Locker

 Harel Locker (הראל לוקר; born 1965) is an Israeli lawyer and civil servant.
-He is the Chairman of the Board at Israel Aerospace Industries He has been the Director General of the Israeli Prime Minister's Office since December 2011.
-He is a lawyer, licensed in Israel and New York State, specializing in economic and trade related issues.
+He is the Chairman of Paz Oil Company.
+Previously, he was Director General of the Israeli Prime Minister's Office, from December 2011 to October 2015, then served as chairman of Israel Aerospace Industries, for three years.

 Biography

 Locker was born and raised in Tel Aviv.
-He is a ninth-generation Israeli on his mother's side.
+He is a ninth-generation Israeli, on his maternal side.
 His mother, Rivkah, was born in the Old City of Jerusalem.
-His father, Martin, was a Holocaust survivor from the Transnistria camp, and was a member of Beitar and the Irgun; He immigrated to Israel on board the Irgun cargo ship Altalena, which was loaded with weapons.
-Locker's brother is Major-General Yohanan Locker, former deputy Air Force Commander and former Military Secretary to Prime Minister Benjamin Netanyahu.
-He has another brother – heart surgeon Prof. Chaim Locker.
+His father, Martin, was a Holocaust survivor from the Transnistria camp, and was a member of Beitar and the Irgun; he immigrated to Israel on board the Irgun cargo ship Altalena, which was loaded with weapons, and from which he swam ashore as the ship burned while under attack.
+He has two brothers: Yohanan Locker, former deputy Air Force Commander and former Military Secretary to Prime Minister Benjamin Netanyahu. and heart surgeon and professor Chaim Locker.

 Locker served in the Israeli Defense Force as a soldier in the Intelligence Corps and as a combat intelligence officer in Lebanon and Samaria.
 He was released with the rank of captain.
 He earned an LL.B. from Tel Aviv University’s Buchman Faculty of Law and a B.A. degree in accounting from the Tel Aviv University Recanati Business School.
 He later received his LL.M. (with distinction) in taxation from Georgetown University, Washington DC.

-Locker is married to Adv.
-Shiri Milo and has three children.